 Household batteries make up 10% to 25% of our hazardous waste stream.
 These types of batteries contain at least 22 toxic elements plus plastic and steel.
 All of these elements can be recovered and used in the re-manufacturing of new batteries and other consumer products, including mercury, lead, cadmium, chromium, manganese, silver, selenium and acids.
 The goal of this program is simple-divert as many household (dry-cell) batteries as possible from the landfills and incinerators.
 With your assistance, collecting batteries for recycling or proper disposal reduces our exposure to these metals while reclaiming valuable resources.

 The City has numerous drop off locations throughout the City for your convenience.
-Click Batteries to view a list of drop off locations and find the one closest to you.
+Click Residential Battery Recycling to view a list of drop off locations and find the one closest to you.

 Residential batteries including automotive batteries can be dropped off at the Household Hazardous Waste facility on Saturdays from 8am to 1pm.